Calm Kids: Help Relax Your Child’s Busy Mind

 Use the links below to navigate to the information you’re looking for:

 For some children, exploring the big wide world and the array of new situations that it presents may mean they experience feelings of nervous tension and unrest.
 Common reasons for these feelings may be:

 If your child is having difficulty calming their mind, they may exhibit one or more of the following symptoms:

-Regardless of the reasons why your child may be feeling tense, there are some tools that you may find useful for helping to support their healthy mood balance.
+Regardless of the reasons why your child may be feeling tense, there are some tools that you may find useful for helping to support calm kids.
 You may like to incorporate these into their routine.

 If you are concerned about your child’s mental health, talk to your health professional.
 They will be able to assess your child’s symptoms and recommend the options for appropriate support.